hannob/snallygaster/README.md

 Wikipedia I learned about the Snallygaster.
 The name sounded funny, the idea that there are dragon legends in the US interesting and I found no other piece of software with that name.

+Q: How to use it?

+A: Try ./snallygaster --help or ./snallygaster -d github.com to see how it works.

 credit and thanks
 =================